Theory – Practice – Experience: The Engineer’s Power Triangle

 Practice is simply using what you have learned in college.
 As a trainee or a novice, it gives you the chance to practice what you have learned.
 Take advantage of that opportunity and never be afraid to ask questions.
 What is unacceptable is pretending to ask a wise question on subjects you don’t fully understand – yet.
 You might succeed on some, but sooner, supervisor and your subordinates will discover your ignorance.
 Remember: A little knowledge is dangerous!
 Keep quiet and never be afraid to ask questions.
 Your supervisor and even your subordinate – who might not be an engineer, but a very experienced master electrician – will understand you and might even go out of his way helping and assisting you.

 1. Experience is simply a continuity of learning new things.
 As an example, your past project was just a simple 400/220Volts, 3Ph/1ph power supply system for a small industrial plant.
 Now, suddenly, you have a big industrial project that requires a 3ph, 34.5kV incomer, a 5MVA, 34.5/4.16kV transformer, a 4.16kV, 4-Bay Switchgear with the two bays of the switchgear reserved for the 2-4.16kV/400V/220 transformers and the fourth bay reserved as a tiebreaker for a future project site.

 You now find yourself challenged, a bit nervous and unsure of yourself; however, you know that your first move is how to configure the system.
 Take note of the transformer’s winding configurations (wye-delta, wye-wye) since your instrument transformer connection configurations also depend on them.
 After you have a conceptual design you know that your next move would be to make some simple short circuit calculations; study medium voltage switchgear; study the system protection devices and their associated CTs and PTs, instrumentation and control for the system and, last but not the least, don’t neglect the grounding system.
-Grounding system is sometimes referred to as electrical engineering’s most neglected subject.
+The grounding system is sometimes referred to as electrical engineering’s most neglected subject.

 These tasks look daunting at first, but as you go along, probably in just less than three weeks or so, you will gain enough confidence to undergo the overall design of the system and gaining so much needed new experience.